ScholCommLab/fhe-collector/README.md

 ### Running

-Before you can start here, you have to to all steps in the Setup section.
+Before you can start here, you have to do all steps in the Setup section.

 **Tell starting point of application**